coreos/tectonic-installer/Documentation/install/aws/aws-terraform.md

 # Install Tectonic on AWS with Terraform

-Following this guide will deploy a Tectonic cluster within your AWS account.
-This document is primarily meant for users to bring up the tectonic installer manually.
-To install Tectonic on AWS with a graphical installer refer [this][aws-gui].
+Following this guide will deploy a Tectonic cluster on an AWS account.
+To install Tectonic on AWS with a graphical installer refer to the [AWS graphical installer documentation][aws-gui].

 Generally, the AWS platform templates adhere to the standards defined by the project [conventions][conventions] and [generic platform requirements][generic].
 This document aims to document the implementation details specific to the AWS platform.

-<p style="background:#d9edf7; padding: 10px;" class="text-info"><strong>Alpha:</strong> These modules and instructions are currently considered alpha.
-See the <a href="../../platform-lifecycle.md">platform life cycle</a> for more details.</p>

 ## Prerequsities